pingcap/tidb-lightning/docs/en_US/02-Deployment.md

         `tikv-server`, but the import speed may be affected.

-If you have got enough machines, you could deploy multiple Lightning/Importer servers, each working on a distinct set of tables, to import the data in parallel.
+If you have got enough machines, you could deploy multiple Lightning/Importer servers, with each working on a distinct set of tables, to import the data in parallel.

 ### Deploying to single machine